Towards a more realistic evaluation of machine learning models for bearing fault diagnosis: Data Leakage

-Using Logistic Regression and Decision Tree classifiers to assess the impact of model capacity, our results (Figure \ref{fig:toy-problem}) show that test sets containing samples from bearings included in the training set yield overly optimistic performance metrics for both classifiers, even exceeding the theoretical maximum classification accuracy.
-Due to data leakage, the results misleadingly suggest that Logistic Regression is the superior model; however, under the valid test set, the Decision Tree actually demonstrates better performance when 4 or more training bearings are used.
+Using a Logistic Regression classifier and a low-capacity Decision Tree classifier (with maximum depth 3) to assess the impact of model capacity, our results in Figure~\ref{fig:toy-problem} show that test sets containing samples from bearings included in the training set yield overly optimistic performance metrics for both classifiers, even exceeding the theoretical maximum classification accuracy.
+This behavior arises from the distinct inductive biases of the two models in this synthetic setting.
+Since each bearing is defined by its own identity feature, Logistic Regression can exploit its high-dimensional linear decision boundary to effectively memorize a large number of bearing-specific patterns.
+In contrast, the Decision Tree is constrained to splitting on one feature at a time, which limits its ability to memorize many bearings within a depth of 3.
+As the number of training bearings increases, the tree is therefore encouraged to rely on the weaker but genuinely fault-predictive features, which generalize across bearings.
+The results obtained under data leakage misleadingly suggest that Logistic Regression is the superior model; however, under the valid test set, the Decision Tree actually demonstrates better performance when 4 or more training bearings are used.
 This highlights that results influenced by data leakage are unreliable for informed decision-making.
 Additionally, increasing the number of bearings in training improves performance on the leakage-free test set, while it also mitigates the impact of leakage on both models, suggesting it learns to prioritize the correct predictive features.
 These findings underscore the critical importance of a rigorous validation methodology to prevent misinterpretation of a model's true generalization capabilities.